 This long history of development, along with multiple users and large number of wells, makes the Kawerau system complex to manage.
 Its state is closely monitored and modelled by users as part of resource consent conditions.

 Values of the resource

 Industrial use of the geothermal resource and electricity generation brings significant economic benefit to the region.
 Not all consented takes are currently in production, so use is expected to increase in the future.
 The community bathing pools in the Kawerau township were opened to the public in 1957, and continue to be a very popular facility.

 Historically the system had surface features, such as springs along the banks of the Tarawera River and the southern shore of Lake Rotoitipaku.
 However, these features have declined due to both natural and man-made causes.
 Seepages and steaming, hot ground still exist in some areas and some springs remain for local use.

 Managing the system

 The Kawerau system is classified as a Development System in the Regional Policy Statement.
 It is managed under the Regional Water and Land Plan, which will be part of a wider plan change process in 2018.
-The Regional Council is also working with users to develop a System Management Plan, with the aim of efficient and sustainable management of the system.
-This document will be developed in 2016.
+The Regional Council has worked with users to develop a System Management Plan, with the aim of efficient and sustainable management of the system.
+Kawerau System Management Plan 4.2 MB